Veteran actors share gratitude for Oscar nominations

 As nominees mingled, Academy Award show producers Craig Zadan and Neil Meron said winners must make their acceptance speeches within 45 seconds on Oscars night, which elicited some discontent.

-Keaton, who has won Golden Globe and Screen Actors Guild accolades for the role, said his son advised he be "more focused" in his acceptance speeches.
+Keaton, who has won Golden Globe and Screen Actors Guild accolades for the role, said his son advised he be "more focussed" in his acceptance speeches.

 "There are just so many people to thank, and I've been doing this for a while, so the list gets longer," he said.